 Using our baseline assessment as our benchmark for developing an instructional academic and behavioural plan, Shining Stars teaches students to develop and master skills in the following areas: decoding, reading for enjoyment, reading comprehension, high-frequency word recognition and phonological awareness.

-Our Special Education Tutors Can Help
+Our Instructor Therapists Can Help

 The contribution of Shining Stars’ Instructor Therapists to teaching our students to decode, understand what they’re reading and respond to questions related to the context creates a recipe for success.
 All children can succeed.
 Contact us for a free consultative visit today.

 Powered by WP Customer Service